How Sleep Affects Athletic Performance: The Science Behind Rest

 -

-Stick to a Routine: Go to bed and wake up at the same time every day, even on weekends.
-This helps regulate your body's internal clock and improves sleep quality.
+Stick to a Routine: Go to bed and wake up at the same time every day.

 -

-Create a Relaxing Bedtime Routine: Wind down before bed by avoiding screens and engaging in calming activities, such as reading, stretching, or listening to soothing music.
+Create a Relaxing Bedtime Routine: Engage in calming activities like reading, stretching, or listening to soothing music.

 -